fastlane/fastlane/README.md

 <img src="assets/match_init.gif" width="550" />

-You'll be asked to enter the URL to your git repo.
+You'll be asked to enter the URL to your Git repo.
 This can be either a `https://` or a `git` URL. `match init` won't read or modify your certificates or profiles.

 This will create a `Matchfile` in your current directory (or in your `./fastlane/` folder).